-- Mac OS X ≥ 10.6 (Intel 64 bit only): Gecode-4.0.0.dmg.
-You have to install the binary Qt library package from the Qt open source download page for Mac.
+- Mac OS X ≥ 10.8 (Intel 64 bit only): This package includes the Qt library, no separate download is needed.

-- Linux and FreeBSD: while packages for many Linux distributions (Debian, Ubuntu, Gentoo, OpenSUSE, and most likely others) and FreeBSD exist, these packages often lag behind by several versions.
+- Linux and FreeBSD: while packages for many distributions exist, these packages often lag behind by several versions.
 If you prefer an up-to-date version (which you definitely should), please consider building Gecode from source.

-The Gecode source code is also available via anonymous access to our subversion repository.
-The URL of the released version, 4.0.0, is
+The Gecode source code is also available via our GitHub repository.
+The released version (currently 6.2.0) is always available as the master branch:

 To get started, check out the current release using the command

 You can also try out the cutting-edge development version of Gecode.
 Please note, however, that this version reflects work in progress, so there may be bugs.
 It even may not compile at all.
-So, for the curious and venturous, the URL is
+So, for the curious and venturous, try the develop branch: